elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 ## Asking questions

-When going through this getting started guide, it is common to have questions, after all, that is part of the learning process!
+When going through this getting started guide, it is common to have questions; after all, that is part of the learning process!
 There are many places you could ask them to learn more about Elixir:

   * [#elixir-lang on freenode IRC](irc://irc.freenode.net/elixir-lang)
   * [Elixir on Slack](https://elixir-slackin.herokuapp.com/)